 Who do you say Jesus really is?
-If you say that He's the Son of God, that He's God of very God, and you've never asked Him into your heart... you're very close to Him and you may know about Him... but you need to have Him in your heart.
+If you say that He's the Son of God, that He's God, very God, and you've never asked Him into your heart, you're very close to Him; you may know about Him, but you need to have Him in your heart.
 You need to ask Him to save you today so you can go to Heaven.
 Just knowing about Him is not enough.
 Just having the head knowledge will not take you to Heaven.
 You need Him in your heart.
-Ask Him to come in.
 Be willing to turn from your sin.
 "Lord, I repent and turn from my sin.
 Come into my heart.
 I receive You as my Savior."
-And if you'll do that, faith believing, He'll save you so you can go to Heaven.
+If you'll do that, faith believing, He'll save you so you can go to Heaven.
+Today, our study number five is the miracles of Christ.
+In Matthew 11:1-5, it says: 1And it came to pass, when Jesus had made an end of commanding his twelve disciples...
+Remember, we studied about those twelve disciples... he departed thence to teach and to preach in their cities.

-Well, our study today, study number five, is the miracles of Christ.
-In Matthew chapter 11, verses 1-5, it says: 1And it came to pass, when Jesus had made an end of commanding his twelve disciples, he departed thence to teach and to preach in their cities.
-2Now when John had heard in the prison... this is John the Baptist... the works of Christ, he sent two of his disciples, 3And said unto him, Art thou he that should come, or do we look for another?
-4Jesus answered and said unto them, Go and shew John again those things which ye do hear and see: 5The blind receive their sight, and the lame walk, the lepers are cleansed, and the deaf hear, the dead are raised up, and the poor have the gospel preached to them.
+2Now when John had heard in the prison...
+This is John the Baptist... the works of Christ, he sent two of his disciples,

+3And said unto him, Art thou he that should come, or do we look for another?
+4Jesus answered and said unto them, Go and shew John again those things which ye do hear and see:

-Lewis R. Woodard Ministries Dr. Lewis R. Woodard Website: www.LRWM.org
+5The blind receive their sight, and the lame walk, the lepers are cleansed, and the deaf hear, the dead are raised up, and the poor have the gospel preached to them.

-Well, first of all, we see that there was an abundance of miracles in the life of Christ.
-Sometimes, people think that the Bible is filled with accounts of miracles on every page from Genesis to Revelation.
-There are many people who are familiar with the four Gospels, but they are not well acquainted with the rest of the Bible, especially the Old Testament.
-And, of course, the pages of the Gospels are filled with numerous examples of miracles, and people could wrongly conclude that the same thing is true of the rest of the Bible.
+First of all, we see that there was an abundance of miracles in the life of Christ.
+Sometimes people think that the Bible is filled with accounts of miracles on every page from Genesis to Revelation.
+There are many people who are familiar with the four Gospels, but they are not acquainted with the rest of the Bible, especially the Old Testament.
+And, of course, the pages of the Gospels are filled with numerous examples of miracles and people could wrongly conclude that the same thing is true of the rest of the Bible.

 In fact, miracles in the Bible are relatively rare.

-There are many Godly men throughout the pages of the Bible in history who never performed miracles.
+There are many godly men throughout the pages of the Bible in history who never performed miracles.
 God is free to perform miracles at any time, according to His sovereign will and purposes.

-God protected Daniel, as we look at the life of Daniel.
-He protected Daniel from the man-eating lions in Daniel chapter 6, verses 16, 22, and 24.
+God protected Daniel as we look at the life of Daniel.
+He protected Daniel from the maneating lions in Daniel 6:16, 22, and 24.
 But I want you to notice this.
-But as far as we know, Daniel himself never performed any miracles.

-Now, the Bible indicates that there have been only three major periods of miracles in history, and that is the time when God gave certain men remarkable powers to perform amazing undeniable mysteries.
+As far as we know, Daniel himself never performed any miracles.
+The Bible indicates that there have been only three major periods of miracles in history.
+That is time when God gave certain men remarkable powers to perform amazing, undeniable mysteries.